Hoyasumii/bee-movie/README.md

 Mr. Liotta, please sit down!

-I think it was awfu
+I think it was awful